electricant/gateway_collection/README.md

 because she refused to submit and obey to Adam and coupled with the archangel Samael.

-There's some more detailed description which sadly is in italian.
-Open an issue to let me know if you are interested in a translation or a pull request if you happen to transalate it yourself.
+There's some more detailed description which sadly is in Italian.
+Open an issue to let me know if you are interested in a translation or a pull request if you happen to translate it yourself.

 ## Hermes
 Another raspberrypi-based gateway.
 This time the connection from a 4G modem is shared via the LAN port and then into a WiFi router.
-The name cames from the quickest of the greek gods.
+The name comes from the quickest of the Greek gods.
 Hermes's role was to deliver messages as fast as possible.
-The poor old raspberry Pi was showing sign of its age so it was overclocked to 900MHz.
+The poor old raspberry Pi was showing sign of its age so it was overclocked to 1000 MHz.
 Moreover to keep interactivity high some simple QoS rules have been configured.

+## Atlas
+The successor of Hermes.
+Very similar configuration, now based on a pine A64 for improved performance.

+In Greek mythology, Atlas is a Titan condemned to hold up the world for eternity.
+In the same vein, this SBC holds up my home network.